acubeLab/green-lossless-spmv/README.md

 ```
 In the above example, we prepare matrix formats for 1, 8, and 16 threads.

-By default the script compresses the matrix `enron.mtx` in the `example` directory.
+By default the script compresses the matrix `cnr-2000.mtx` in the `example` directory.
 To define a different dataset create a `datasets.py` file containing the appropriate definition of the directory `DATA_PATH` and of the list of `.mtx` files.
 See `sample_datasets.py` for an example.

 ### Execute Pagerank